mastodon/documentation/Using-the-API/Tips-for-app-developers.md

 In my opinion it is easier for people to understand what is being asked of them if you ask for a `username@domain` type input, since it looks like an e-mail address.
 Though the username part is not required for anything in the OAuth2 process.
 Once the user is logged in, you get information about the logged in user from `/api/v1/accounts/verify_credentials`

-**Do not** ask the user for the password, i.e. use the "password grant" flow.
+**Do not** ask the user for the password, i.e. use the “password grant” flow.
 The user should not have to trust you.
-Furthermore, the password grant *purposefully* does not support two-factor authentication, i.e. it's impossible to use if you have 2FA enabled. **Use the authorization flow** instead, i.e. redirect the user to an authorization page in the browser.
+Furthermore, the password grant *purposefully* does not support two-factor authentication, i.e. it’s impossible to use if you have 2FA enabled. **Use the authorization flow** instead, i.e. redirect the user to an authorization page in the browser.

 ## Usernames